Middle class: China

 Since the beginning of the 21st century, China's middle class has grown by significant margins.
 According to the Center for Strategic and International Studies, by 2013, some 420 million people, or 31%, of the Chinese population qualified as middle class.
 Based on the World Bank definition of middle class as those having with daily spending between $10 and $50 per day, nearly 40% of the Chinese population were considered middle class as of 2017.

-China's middle class represents a significant market force with effects extending beyond its borders.
-The promise of increased prosperity and a consumer society has been a driving force behind this growth, while also suggesting the potential for political changes similar to those seen in Europe and North America.
-However, it's important to note that the Chinese middle class differs substantially from its Western counterparts.
-Despite its growth, it remains a relatively small group profoundly joined with the Chinese state.
-This unique relationship challenges assumptions about its role in political change.
-Criticisms from this demographic often center on improving efficiency and social justice within the existing political framework, rather than advocating for a regime change.

 Germany

 In 2017, Andreas Reckwitz described two middle classes in Germany: the new middle class and the old middle class.
 The new middle class consists primarily of "highly qualified academics in large cities with good career prospects, especially in the knowledge economy".
 Although this new middle class has a high ecological footprint, for example due to frequent air travel, it nevertheless considers ecologically responsible behavior to be important.
 The old middle class are "people with a medium level of education, often in small-town rural regions, who tend to be conservative and traditional in their attitudes and lifestyles."